reevesj53/p.post/README.md

 ## Example

-The code below shows an example of output for a success rate of 0.3, and a posterior probability of exceeding the success rate ranfing from 0.5 to 0.8.
+The code below shows an example of output for a success rate of 0.3, and a posterior probability of exceeding the success rate ranging from 0.5 to 0.8.
+Number of required successes are computed for a range of N, from 1 to 80.

 ``` r
 library(p.post)